Didier-Lane/docker-registry-proxy-squid/README.md

 > Operations are organized as abstract make recipes, just run `make` to see the list of available targets

 ## Requirements
-- Docker
+- Docker or Nerdctl or Podman
-- Docker Compose
+- Docker Compose or equivalent
 - OpenSSL for [generating a self-signed CA certificate](#generate-a-self-signed-ca-certificate)
 - Make

 ## Generate a self-signed CA certificate

+> [!NOTE]
+>The bellow example demonstrates how to generate a self-signed ECDSA CA certificate with openssl

 <details>
 <summary>Generate a self-signed CA certificate</summary>

->This example demonstrates how to generate a self-signed ECDSA CA certificate with openssl

 Create the private key